Coin vs. Card Laundromat: Which Is Right for You?

 As you contemplate your laundry payment system, two options stand out — coins and cards.
 These two methods have been around for a while and are well-liked by many customers.
 Each one has its pros and cons, and choosing the best payment solution for your laundromat can set you up for success.

-Coin-only laundromats are a time-honored tradition, but they’re not the most technologically advanced.
+Yes, laundromats still offer coin-only options for laundromats.
+They are a time-honored tradition, but they’re not the most technologically advanced.
+There are still advantages of having a coin machine available in your laundromat.
 Below are some of the pros and cons of keeping coin laundry.

 Pros of Coin-Only